HamishGD/HamishDavie_T1A2/README.md

 Duffy, M (2021).
 Contrast and Colour.
 Retrieved November 12, 2022, from https://visionaware.org/everyday-living/home-modification/contrast-and-color/#:~:text=Bright%20colors%20are%20generally%20the,usually%20more%20visible%20than%20pastels.

+So Vegan (2022).
+[Image].
+Get To Know The New So Vegan App.
+Retrieved November 12, 2022, from https://www.wearesovegan.com/get-to-know-the-new-so-vegan-app/

 Unsplash (2018).
 [Image].
 Victoria Health.
 Retrieved November 12, 2022, from https://unsplash.com/photos/MAGAXAYq_NE

 Unsplash (2017).
 [Image].
 Sebastian Leon Prado.
 Retrieved November 12, 2022, from https://unsplash.com/photos/dBiIcdxMWfE